Adjectives in French

 - Example:

-You will find more information, many examples, and exercises in our article on adjective endings.
+You’ll find more information, many examples and practice exercises on our dedicated page on adjective endings.

 - Marie est créative. (positive)Marie is creative.